ejordan1/Superballs/README.md

 _You launch shapes into the game screen, and then manipulate these shapes in various ways within the physics engine.

-A beta of this project is avaiable to play as a webgl build (but it takes 45 seconds to get going) at https://emersonjordan.itch.io/od
+A beta of this project is avaiable to play as a webgl build at https://emersonjordan.itch.io/od.
-The reason for the 45 seconds is that once you launch several thousand object onto the screen it freezes while the browser allocates more ram.
-(The released version will be avaiable for download...)
-It might seem like it won't ever fix itself but on Chrome Browser it does. (try to keep it under 5000 balls)
+It freezes the first time you launch several thousand objects on the screen, but then after the browser allocates enough resources to handle this it no longer crashes.
+Try to keep it under 2000 objects.
+The released version will be avaiable for download and will not have this issue.

 <img width="864" alt="Screen Shot 2018-05-02 at 11 15 49 AM" src="https://user-images.githubusercontent.com/20055988/64730850-d4af0900-d494-11e9-9b90-13d00aabae00.png">